 If we terminate Messrs.
-Stone's, Garrison's or Gillis' employment without cause, or if the officer terminates his employment for good reason, in addition to the accrued compensation described above, he would receive the following termination benefits through the first anniversary of the termination date (provided that, for Mr. Stone and Mr. Garrison, if such termination event occurs within 12 months of a change in control of the Company, then such termination benefit period will be extended to 18 months and, for Mr. Gillis, if such termination is due to a change of control of the Company, then the termination benefit under (i) below would be extended to 18 months):
+Stone's, Garrison's, Gillis' or Kanagaratnam's employment without cause, or if the officer terminates his employment for good reason, in addition to the accrued compensation described above, he would receive the following termination benefits through the first anniversary of the termination date (provided that, for Mr. Stone and Mr. Garrison, if such termination event occurs within 12 months of a change in control of the Company, then such termination benefit period will be extended to 18 months and, for Mr. Gillis and Mr. Kanagaratnam, if such termination is due to a change of control of the Company, then the termination benefit under (i) below would be extended to 18 months):